 FINAL RESERVOIR PREP: Final connections to the reservoir were made, including completion of the distribution tunnel and outlet structure.
-Floor DISTRIBUTION TUNNEL SYSTEM: Tunnels and an underground control drainage, reservoir aeration, ramps, roads, and other miscellaneous items chamber were installed to connect the future reservoir to the Mainstream were also installed under this contract which was completed in 2017.
-Pumping Station.
+Floor drainage, reservoir aeration, ramps, roads, and other miscellaneous items were also installed under this contract which was completed in 2017.

-INSTRUMENTATION AND GROUNDWATER MONITORING WELLS: DISTRIBUTION TUNNELS EMERGENCY WORK: Due to excessive infiltration Groundwater monitoring wells, piezometers, inclinometers, and other in the new distribution chamber from the distribution tunnels, emergency instrumentation were provided to monitor the reservoir under several leakage investigation and repair work was completed. different contracts.
-The groundwater monitoring wells and instrumentation DISTRIBUTION TUNNEL SYSTEM - ELECTRICAL AND MECHANICAL SYSTEM for Stage 1 have been installed and are now functioning.
+INSTRUMENTATION AND GROUNDWATER MONITORING WELLS:

+Groundwater monitoring wells, piezometers, inclinometers, and other instrumentation were provided to monitor the reservoir under several different contracts.
+The groundwater monitoring wells and instrumentation for Stage 1 have been installed and are now functioning.